davecatmeow/EcologicalSoundLandingPage/Meeting & Record & Reflection/Meeting Record.md

 Yuxiao: Yep, we have provided a specification on the machine to Lei.
 For our concerning is just because we have to finish a showcase video and preparing for audit3.
 I thought we need to have enough time to working on a develop version system.

+## Team Meeting 9 - Week 8 10.2 On Tencent Meeting
+**Record for the communication:**
+1. Determine the division of labour for each individual.
+2. Have a discussion about smart contract attribute.

+**Assignment:**
+Yuxiao: Development environment build.
+Gefei: Smart contract organized.
+Ran: Smart contract developed through golang.
+Yuzhen: Follow the SoW.

+## Team Meeting 9 - Week 9 10.4 On Tencent Meeting
+**Record for the communication:**
+1. Job progress update after finishing the environment build.
+2. Finally determine the whole contents for smart contract demo.
+3. Negotiate Amazon Cloud configuration and submit to client.
+4. Start the plan for showcase video.

+**Result of meeting:**
+Continuing working on smart contract development.

+## Team Meeting 10 - Week 9 10.6 On Tencent Meeting
+**Record for the communication:**
+The whole meeting is about finishing the detail of showcase video.

+## Team Meeting 11 - Week 10 10.13 On Tencent Meeting
+**Record for the communication:**
+Before Audit3 Team Meeting
+1. Assign each part for team members.
+2. Working together to achieve all of the content in Audit3.